 Apprenticeships offer you the chance to gain skills, experience and qualifications while earning a wage.
-You have the opportunity to gain practical work experience and qualifications without incurring a student loan and at the same time build your employment skills and CV.
+You have the opportunity to gain practical work experience and qualifications without incurring a student loan and at the same time build your employment network and the quality of your CV.